radiotrackingeu/logger_app/README.md

 # logger_app
-App to visualize several receivers data on a map
+App to visualize and analyse several receivers data on a map